PhilLeGoff/frontend-mylibrary/README.md

 # myLibrary

-myLibrary is a resource management system designed specifically for libraries.
-It provides a user-friendly interface to manage library resources, including books, loans, and clients.
-With myLibrary, you can efficiently add, search, and manage library resources, making it easier to organize and track items within your library.
+myLibrary is a web application designed to manage library resources.
+It allows users to add books to the database by searching using the Google Books API.
+Once added, users can perform various actions such as loaning, returning, or deleting books from the myLibrary database.

+## Preview

+Please note that this project is not finished, not operational, and serves as a preview of potential future features.
+It also showcases full-stack development skills.

 ## Features

-- **Add Books:** Easily add new books to the library database by providing information such as author, title, or ISBN number.
+- **Add Books:** Search for books using the Google Books API and add them to the database.
+Search by title, author, or ISBN number.
-- **Search Books:** Utilize the Google Books API for seamless searching of books based on various criteria like author, title, or ISBN number.
-Alternatively, manually input book information.
-- **Manage Loans:** Keep track of loans by managing loan durations, due dates, and client information.
-- **Manage Clients:** Maintain a database of clients with details such as names, contact information, and borrowing history.
+- **Manage Books:** Perform actions such as loaning, returning, or deleting books from the myLibrary database.
+- **Search Books:** Look for books in the database using title, author name, genre, ISBN number, or by books that are due.
+- **Register Clients:** Register clients using their full name and phone number.
+Search clients in the client component to view their loaned books and books they need to return.

 ## Usage

-### Adding Books:

-1. Click on the "Add Book" button.
-2. Enter the book's details, including author, title, and ISBN number.
+1. Search for a book by title, author, or ISBN number using the search feature.
-3. Submit the information to add the book to the library database.
+2. Once found, add the book to the database.

-### Searching Books:

-- Utilize the search feature to find books based on author, title, or ISBN number.
-- Alternatively, use the Google Books API integration for enhanced searching capabilities.

-### Managing Loans:

-- Navigate to the loans section to view and manage loaned items.
-- Keep track of loan durations, due dates, and client information.

-### Managing Clients:

-- Maintain a database of clients by adding, editing, or removing client entries.
-- Track client borrowing history and contact information.
+3. Use the book management section to loan, return, or delete books.
+4. Search for books in the database by various criteria such as title, author name, genre, ISBN number, or books that are due.
+5. Register clients using their full name and phone number.
+6. Search for clients in the client component to view their loaned books and books they need to return.

 ## Installation